 - Make applesauce yourself or use store-bought unsweetened applesauce.

-- Store the cake in the fridge in an air-tight container for up to 3 days or freeze for up to one month.
+- Store the cake in the fridge in an airtight container for up to 3 days or freeze for up to one month.

-HUNGRY FOR MORE?
+Want more delicious and beautiful recipes?
 Subscribe to my newsletter and follow me on Facebook, Pinterest, and Instagram for my latest updates.
+If you make this recipe, please leave a star rating on the recipe card and comment below!

 PrintRecipe card

-Healthy Banana Cake
+Sugar-Free Banana Coconut Cake

 - Total Time: 40 minutes